ethangilmore/MicroMLP/README.md

 ## Overview

 Micronet is a tiny, lightweight python framework for creating and training feed-forward neural networks.
 Micronet works with custom activation and loss functions, but comes with the most common already provided.
-There is no support hardware acceleration, but micronet makes use of numpy for efficient matrix multiplication operations.
+There is no support for hardware acceleration, but micronet makes use of numpy for efficient matrix operations.

 ## Example Usage
-Micronet provides a simplistic API inspired by the Keras Sequential API found in Tensorflow.
+Micronet provides a simple API inspired by the Keras Sequential API found in Tensorflow.

 ```python
 import micronet